Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/4-router-config/00-start-here.md

 # Start here

 With all the changes for remote access, we have to configure the router.
-It's the intermediary for data exchange in the home network and blockchain or connection data has to be allowed to be sent through it.
+It's the intermediary for data exchange in the home network, and blockchain or connection data has to be allowed to be sent through it.

 1. [Node Address Checkups](/docs/mainnet/complete-node-guide/router-config/address-check)
 2. [Address Reservation](/docs/mainnet/complete-node-guide/router-config/static-address)